RoboCupatHomeSim/documents/SoftwareManual/Environment.md

 ### Oculus Software

-To use Oculus Rift S, you should install Oculus Software.
+To use Oculus Quest 2, you should install Oculus Software.

 [download oculus](https://www.oculus.com/setup/)